Adii3004/Personalized-AI-Agent/README.md

 -----
 **4. Web API (Flask-based)**

-For remote interaction or integration with platforms like OptimalAgents, a RESTful Flask API is included:
+For remote interaction or integration with platforms, a RESTful Flask API is included:

 - POST /run → Generate writing with memory context
 - GET /profile → Return current memory in formatted profile